South Yorkshire care leaver stars in new film ahead of National Care Leavers’ Month

 New film launch

-Ahead of National Care Leavers’ Month, Shared Lives Plus has released a short film, shot at Great Yarmouth Pleasure Beach, featuring ambassadors Gracie from Rotherham, Katie and Victoria alongside their carers.
+Ahead of National Care Leavers’ Month, Shared Lives Plus has released a short film, shot at Great Yarmouth Pleasure Beach, including ambassadors such as Gracie from Shared Lives Rotherham, and Katie and Victoria alongside their carers.
 Speaking in their own words, they describe the life-changing difference Shared Lives has made to them.

 Watch the film on the Shared Lives Plus YouTube page: https://youtu.be/_RtmrlBIbec.